 A summary of the projected and historical General Fund revenues, expenditures, and fund balances is presented below.
-The following table shows the significant reductions in revenue between FY 11/12 Actual and FY 12/13 Adopted budgets.
-These variances include the costs associated with the March 2011 flood response, the dissolution of the RDA, reduced grant funding, and the loss of Pacific Cove Mobile Home Park revenues.
-This trend is reversed in the FY 12/13 Estimated budget due to receipt of over \$490,000 in additional revenues which consists of fourth quarter Measure O sales tax receipts, a \$108,000 refund of Property Tax Administrative Fees, and increased sales tax and TOT tax performance.
-This trend is continued in FY 13/14, with the recognition of a full years' receipt of Measure O revenues and improved general economic performance.
+The following table illustrates the significant reductions between the FY 11/12 Actual and FY 12/13 Adopted budgets.
+These variances include a reduction in revenues due to the dissolution of the RDA, decreased grant funding, loss of Pacific Cove Mobile Home Park rents; and costs associated with the March 2011 pipe failure.
+This trend is reversed in the FY 12/13 Estimated budget due to the receipt of over \$1.8 million in additional revenues which consists of fourth quarter Measure O sales tax receipts; a \$108,000 refund of Property Tax Administrative Fees, net proceeds from a \$1.35 million insurance settlement related to the pipe failure; and increased sales tax and TOT tax performance.
+Operating revenues are continued to trend positive in FY 13/14 due to the recognition of a full years' receipt of Measure O revenues and improved general economic performance.
 The increased amount of transfers in FY 13/14 primarily relate to corresponding Measure O reserve and CIP funding; along with transfers to assist in replenishing the internal service funds.